winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ___

-## How to set up Winglang on your computer
+## How to set up Wing on your computer

-Winglang provides a CLI that enables you to perform various Wing actions within your projects.
+Wing provides a CLI that enables you to perform various actions within your projects.

 It also provides [VSCode](https://marketplace.visualstudio.com/items?itemName=Monada.vscode-wing) and [IntelliJ](https://plugins.jetbrains.com/plugin/22353-wing) extensions that enhance the developer experience with features like syntax highlighting, compiler diagnostics, code completion and snippets, and many others.